infertux/infertux.github.io/_posts/2012-03-28-how-to-set-up-a-raid-1-under-gnu-slash-linux.markdown

     sudo mount /dev/sde1 /tmp/data

 Don't forget this step.
 That is. __DO NOT FORGET THIS STEP!__
-I wasted one whole weekend recovering my data because I RTFM'ed too fast and forgot this step.
+I wasted one whole weekend recovering my data because I RTFM'd too fast and forgot this step.
 Sigh...

     sudo rsync -av --progress /tmp/data/ /data/